LLC Formation in Texas

 Registered Agent and Required Addresses

 An attorney is a good choice for both organizer and registered agent because it shows strength and preparedness to potential adversaries.
-It shows that the LLC is solidly formed and represented.
-It demonstrates that the owner has the financial resources to retain counsel and will not be a pushover in a lawsuit.
+It demonstrates that (1) the LLC is solidly formed and (2) the owner has the financial resources to retain counsel and will not be a pushover in a lawsuit.

 The initial mailing address of the company must also be included in the certificate of formation along with the names and addresses of the initial managers (member information is not required in the COF).
 The company address may be different from the registered agent address.
 It may be a postal box.
 Addresses of initial managers are also required.
 Managers may and generally should use an office address or a postal box rather than a home address.